Joseph I. Castro: Career

-In 2016, the Ministry of Foreign Affairs awarded Castro with the Ohtli Award, which is presented to individuals who have made a notable contribution in Mexican, Mexican American, and Hispanic Communities.
+In 2016, the Ministry of Foreign Affairs of Mexico awarded Castro with the Ohtli Award, which is presented to individuals who have made a notable contribution in Mexican, Mexican American, and Hispanic Communities.
 Castro received the award for his work increasing graduation rates among students and his collaboration with the Mexican consulate to implement several programs.
 The Ohtli Award is Mexico's highest honor.

-Castro, in conjunction with California State University, Fresno, were recognized with the Mayor’s Community Partner Award for their work in the community, collaborating with public and private organizations, to improve the quality of life in Fresno in 2017.
+Castro, in conjunction with California State University, Fresno, were recognized with the Mayor's Community Partner Award for their work in the community, collaborating with public and private organizations, to improve the quality of life in Fresno in 2017.

-The Fresno City Council named Castro as Fresno District 4’s first Man of the Year, in 2018.
+The Fresno City Council named Castro as Fresno District 4's first Man of the Year, in 2018.
 The same year, he was awarded California State University President of the Year by the California State Student Association.

 In 2019, Castro, on behalf of California State University, Fresno, was awarded a fifth Excellence and Innovation Award from the American Association of State Colleges and Universities since the program's beginning in 2013.

 On September 23, 2020, the California State University announced that Castro had been selected to become its eighth chancellor in January 2021.

-Castro resigned effective February 17, 2022 due to his handling of sexual harassment claims while at Fresno State.
-There were seven complaints against a fellow administrator for sexual harassment, yet Castro let that administrator with "with $260,000 and a letter of recommendation"; a system-wide report concluded that Castro "had allowed Lamas’ misconduct to continue by not taking more aggressive and consistent action".
+Castro resigned effective February 17, 2022, due to his handling of sexual harassment claims while at Fresno State.
+There were seven complaints against a fellow administrator for sexual harassment, yet Castro let that administrator leave "with $260,000 and a letter of recommendation"; a system-wide report concluded that Castro "had allowed [the administrator's] misconduct to continue by not taking more aggressive and consistent action".
 Castro resigned, then exercised a clause in his contract that allowed him to take a faculty position teaching "leadership and public policy", despite complaints from the faculty union that he was not qualified for the position, and student complaints about his mishandling of the sexual harassment complaints.